Ali-Mikael/Pen-testing/h6-shells.md

 root@5803c1e4b917:~# musl-gcc -static linuxStager.c -o linuxStager
 ```
-**Q:** Why did we use `musl` for compiling ?
+**Q:** Why did we use `musl` for compiling?

-**A:** During my soul-searching online I stumbled upon [this](<https://lindevs.com/install-musl-gcc-on-ubuntu>) blog post talking about musl for building statically linked, lightweight and portable binaries.
-That sounded good enough for me so I thought why not give it a go 🤷‍♂️
+**A:** During my soul-searching online I stumbled upon a blog post talking about musl for building statically linked, lightweight and portable binaries.
+That sounded good enough for me so I thought why not give it a go![15]

 A professional description:

 _"musl-gcc is a GCC wrapper that compiles programs against musl libc instead of glibc.
 Musl is a lightweight C standard library designed for static linking and embedded systems.
-Creates smaller, portable binaries suitable for containers and minimal environments." - [Source](<https://linuxcommandlibrary.com/man/musl-gcc>)_
+Creates smaller, portable binaries suitable for containers and minimal environments."_[16]

 Back on Kali we copy over the `reborn stager` from the container, drop the sneaky bomb on the victim and start the listener.
 ```bash